1990 Temple Mount killings: Background

-The Temple Mount is the holiest place on earth for Jews, a place where God manifested, and where the First and Second Temple stood.
-The mount, in Jewish mystical belief, is also the beginning and the end of the world.
-In contrast, the Muslims view the site as holy and are apprehensive regarding a possible Jewish takeover.
-The mount has been a recurring flashpoint.
+The Temple Mount is the holiest place on earth for Jews, a place where God manifested, and where the First and Second Temple stood until they were destroyed.
+Moreover, the temple mount is the beginning and the end of the world in Jewish mystical belief.
+Muslims also view the site as holy and are apprehensive regarding a possible Jewish takeover.
+The location is currently known as Al-Aqsa and the central structure is a 7th century mosque.
+It is believed by Muslims to be the place where prophet Muhammad ascended to heaven.
+The site has been a recurring flashpoint.

 During the 1989 Sukkot festival, the Temple Mount Faithful first attempted to march with a foundation stone to the mount.
 Prevented by police, this still provoked a violent reaction from Muslim worshipers who hurled stones at Jewish worshipers at the Western Wall below.

 During 1990, the Muslim waqf erected pulpits and gardens in previously empty locations on the mount in order to head off a presumed Jewish encroachment.
 The Temple Mount Faithful appealed to the Israeli high court so that the antiquities law would be enforced so that ancient artifacts would not be destroyed.

 Due to the violent events of 1989, police placed strict restrictions on the planned 1990 Sukkot march with the foundation stone announcing in Jewish and Arab media that the Temple Mount Faithful would not be allowed near the mount.
 The faithful said they would march towards the mount nonetheless, and erect a Sukkah.
 Muslim authorities called on Muslim believers to stop the march with their bodies, and on October 7 masked men went door to door in an Arab neighborhood demanding that residents participate.
 Palestinian media and Hamas publicized the issue.